 In 1839, French feminist and author George Sand wrote a play called Gabriel, in which she describes what happens to her heroine’s dreams of soaring with wings, like a female Icarus, as she tries to ascend above her accepted role.
 She encounters une voûte de cristal impénétrable, or an impenetrable crystal vault.
 Her wings collapse and she falls under the weight of the crystal closing in around her head.
 Are modern women undergoung the same trap?

 Today, we modern day heroines may no longer feel encumbered by the crystal vault, but in its place is a sleek, paper thin, invisible glass ceiling that is just as impenetrable as we attempt to reach beyond the limits of our accepted roles.

 More encouraging news comes from a recent report from Catalyst, a global nonprofit that works to accelerate women’s advancement.
-According to a Catalyst, women currently hold 27 (5.4%) of CEO positions at the S&P 500 companies, 11% are top earners, 12.2% have board seats and 26.5% are executive/senior level officials and managers, 36.9% are first/mid level officials and managers and women overall represent 44.7% of total employees of the S&P 500 companies.*Catalyst, Pyramid: Women in S&P 500 Companies (September 1, 2019).
+According to a Catalyst, females currently hold 27 (5.4%) of CEO positions at the S&P 500 companies, 11% are top earners, 12.2% have board seats and 26.5% are executive/senior level officials and managers, 36.9% are first/mid level officials and managers and women overall represent 44.7% of total employees of the S&P 500 companies.*Catalyst, Pyramid: Women in S&P 500 Companies (September 1, 2019).

 All in all, we have made progress, but we still have miles more to go, and light years more if you consider the number of women of South Asian origin.

 But there are bright spots and reason for optimism.
 Forbes’ recently published 100 Most Powerful Women List features 8 women of South Asian women from around the world.
 This includes women in politics, such as Nikki Haley, and writers like Mira Nair to actresses and singers like Priyanka Chopra and business women like Kiran Majumdar Shah.
-Like the women we profile on SEEMA.COM and SEEMA magazine, these South Asian Women are leaders in their own fields.
-As we continue to feature more and more women pioneers, we gain deep appreciation for the contributions of many leading South Asian women who have largely remained invisible.
+Like the ladies we profile on SEEMA.COM and SEEMA magazine, these South Asian Women are leaders in their own fields.
+As we continue to feature more and more female pioneers, we gain deep appreciation for the contributions of many leading South Asian women who have largely remained invisible.